-Billi, despite struggling financially and having just gotten rejected from a writing fellowship, also flies over to Asia to visit, against her parents’ wishes.
-This is because the values Billi had retained from living in the United States have allowed her to act less stoical than everyone else in her Chinese family and as a result is believed by her parents to be more prone to slip out the truth to Nainai.
-The constant internal conflict seen throughout the movie is that Billi feels it is dishonest not to be sincere to Nainai about her own health.
+Despite struggling financially and having just gotten rejected from a writing fellowship, Billi also flies over to Asia to visit, against her parents’ wishes.
+This is because the values Billi had retained from living in the United States have allowed her to act less stoical than everyone else in her Chinese family.
+As a result, she is believed by her parents to be more prone to slip out the truth to Nainai.
+The constant internal conflict seen throughout the movie is that Billi deems it dishonest not to be sincere to Nainai about her own health.

 The entire storyline is semi-autobiographical and based on director Lulu Wang’s own experiences as she described on the radio show This American Life:

 “(…) I wanted to talk with my grandmother, comfort her.
 I wanted to grieve with her in the way that seems natural when someone you love is dying.
 But my mom– she’s the one who called me to give me the bad news– quickly informed me that what I wanted, that what I thought was the right thing to do, would not be permitted and that I would have no say in the matter.
 I was stunned.”